 Paul’s use of the same Greek word for “meet” in I Thessalonians 4 suggest that Paul is proclaiming a similar meeting where both those who are alive and those who are dead go up to “meet” Jesus in the air on his way back to earth as he “descends.”
-This image of meeting Jesus in the air underscores that every Jesus-believer—whether dead or alive—will be resurrected together to greet Jesus in the air and then return to earth with Him at which time He will establish his Kingdom on earth—not in some far off heaven.
+This image of meeting Jesus in the air underscores that every Jesus-believer—whether dead or alive—will be resurrected together to greet Jesus in the air and then return to earth with Him at which time He will establish his Kingdom on the freshly restored earth—not in some far off heaven.

 [NOTE from Bill Boylan: To further illustrate what Bill Britton is teaching here, here’s a true event which occurred in my teen years in my hometown of Rapid City, South Dakota.
 Dwight Eisenhower was then President of the United States.
 He flew in to the Rapid City airport.
 When he landed, all the dignitaries from Rapid City—the Mayor, City Council members, the president of the Chamber of Commerce, etc., drove outside the city about 8 miles to the airport to greet the President.
 After they greeted him, they then returned with him to Rapid City in a motorcade to give him the keys to the city; after they greeted him at the airport, they did not then go away somewhere else.
 When we meet Jesus in the air upon his return, we will then come back to earth with Him; we will not then go away somewhere else.]